 1 Ethos

-Firstly, you need to convince others that you’re a person worth listening to.
+Firstly, you need to convince others that you’re worth listening to.
 Ethos is all about demonstrating your credibility.
-Someone of good character, someone who’s trustworthy, likable, and competent.
+Someone of good character.
+Who’s trustworthy, likeable, and competent.
 As the saying goes, ‘people buy people.’
 You need to be a person worth buying.

 So how do you prove your credibility?